WebAssembly/stack-switching/proposals/stack-switching/design-notes/reified-fibers/Explainer.md

 **Execution:**
 - Pop the fiber reference `f` and the suspend values `v2*`.
+- Search the dynamic chain of active fibers for `f`.
+The search starts with the currently executing fiber.
+- If the current fiber is not `f`, the system moves to the current fiber's **resume parent** (the fiber that called `fiber.resume` to start or resume it) and continues the search.
+- This process repeats until either `f` is found or the end of the chain is reached (i.e., there is no resume parent).
+- **If `f` is found:**
-- Suspend the current execution context.
+    - The current execution context is paused.
+    - All fibers in the chain between the current fiber and `f` (inclusive) are suspended.
-- Return control to the resumer of `f`, breaking to the label specified in the corresponding `fiber.resume` instruction.
+    - Control is transferred back to the **resumer of `f`** (breaking to the label `$L` specified in the `fiber.resume $L` call that most recently activated `f`).
-- The values `v2*` are passed to the resumer's block.
+    - The suspend values `v2*` are pushed onto the resumer's stack.
-- When the fiber is subsequently resumed, the resume arguments `v1*` are pushed onto the stack, and execution continues immediately after the `fiber.suspend` instruction.
+    - When `f` is subsequently resumed, execution continues immediately after its suspension point.
+If `f` was the fiber that initiated the suspension via `fiber.suspend`, the resume arguments `v1*` are pushed onto its stack.
+- **If `f` is not found:**
+    - The instruction traps.

 *Formal execution semantics:*
 ```
 * `S; F; label{L} E[v^m (ref.fiber fa) fiber.suspend] end  -->  S'; F; v^m (br $L)`
-  - iff `S' = S with fibers[fa] = E`
-  - and `fa` matches the fiber currently executing within this block.
+  - iff `fa` is in the dynamic chain of active fibers.
+  - and `S'` is `S` updated such that all fibers in the chain from the current one up to `fa` are suspended (their current execution states are captured).
+  - and `label{L}` is the label associated with the `fiber.resume` that activated `fa`.

-* `S; F; label{L} E[v^m (ref.fiber fb) fiber.suspend] end  -->  S; F; trap`
+* `S; F; label{L} E[v^m (ref.fiber fa) fiber.suspend] end  -->  S; F; trap`
-  - iff `fb` does not match the fiber currently executing within this block.
+  - iff `fa` is not in the dynamic chain of active fibers.
 ```

 ---

-## Design Decision: Unstacked Fibers
+## Design Decision: Stacked Fibers

-This proposal explicitly adopts an **unstacked** semantic for fibers.
-When a fiber executes `fiber.suspend`, it must be the case that the target fiber reference provided is exactly the *current* executing fiber.
-The system does not search a stack of active fibers; if the target is not the current fiber, the operation traps or is otherwise invalid.
+This proposal adopts a **stacked** semantic for fibers.
+When a fiber executes `fiber.suspend`, it provides a reference to the target fiber it wishes to suspend.
+The system then searches the current dynamic chain of active fibers (starting from the currently executing fiber and following the "resume parent" links) to find a match.

-This design was chosen over a "stacked" system (where a suspend operation searches up a chain of active fibers and potentially unwinds intermediate frames) for the following reasons:

-* **High Performance:** Validation and execution are O(1).
-The runtime always knows exactly which fiber is suspending, avoiding the O(N) runtime overhead of searching up the active fiber chain.
-* **Simplicity:** It significantly simplifies the runtime implementation by avoiding complex unwinding or re-stitching logic required when a nested fiber yields to a distant ancestor.
-* **Predictable Control Flow:** It enforces strict, predictable local coroutine semantics, preventing the "spaghetti control flow" that can arise from deep, non-local suspensions.

-While an unstacked system is less expressive than a stacked system (e.g., if a deeply nested fiber needs to yield to a distant ancestor, every intermediate fiber must manually forward the yield up the chain via boilerplate), this trade-off is intentional.
-The unstacked approach keeps the underlying primitive fast, simple, and closely aligned with the coroutines and generators found in high-level languages.
+If the target fiber is found in the active chain, the entire sub-stack from the current point up to that fiber is suspended, and control returns to that fiber's resumer.
+If the target fiber is not found in the dynamic chain, the operation traps.

+This design was chosen to provide greater expressivity:

+* **Composition:** Stacked fibers allow for better composition of libraries.
+A deeply nested component can yield directly to a distant ancestor (like a scheduler or a top-level event loop) without requiring every intermediate layer to explicitly catch and re-propagate the suspension.
+* **Reduced Boilerplate:** It eliminates the need for manual "forwarding" of yield operations through intermediate fiber layers.
+* **Flexibility:** It supports more complex control flow patterns, such as multi-level generators or effects that skip intermediate handlers.

+While this introduces a search during suspension, the depth of the fiber stack is typically small in practice, keeping the overhead minimal while significantly improving developer ergonomics and system modularity.

 ## Design Consideration: Omission of `fiber.bind`